-Benedetta Cotta holds a PhD in Political Sciences from the European University Institute in Florence (Italy).
-In her doctoral dissertation she investigated the process of implementation “on the ground” of European directives in Hungary and Poland with a special attention to the mechanisms that influenced a sustainable adaptation to the European environmental legislation.
+Benedetta Cotta holds a Ph.D. in Political and Social Sciences from the European University Institute in Florence (Italy).
+In her doctoral dissertation she investigated the process of implementation “on the ground” of European environmental directives in Hungary and Poland with a special attention to the mechanisms that influenced a sustainable adaptation to the European environmental legislation.

 Cotta, B. (2018) Wasted money, wasted time?
 Analysing the sustainability of EU assistance in Hungary and Poland in the waste management sector. emecon Employment and economy in Central and Eastern Europe, 7(1), 1-18.